inviqa/ansible-jumpcloud/tests/README.md

 # Multi-Platform Ansible Role and Playbook Test VMs

-Use Docker+Vagrant and some VirtualBox boxes to follow the latest releases of the OSes, and this project runs a playbook against the following OSes:
+Use Docker+Vagrant and some VirtualBox boxes to follow the latest releases of the OSes, and this project runs a playbook against the following OSs:

   - Debian Stable
   - Ubuntu 12.04.x